whunmr/circa/about/inlined_state.md

 The `approach_over_time` function is stateful (and now, `draw_button` is stateful too).
-The `approach_over_time` function internally keeps a 'current' value, and over time, the return value gradually approaches the target value.
-So the end result is that our color fades in as the mouse hovers, it fades out when the mouse leaves, and if the user waves their mouse over the button repeatedly, it handles that too.
+The `approach_over_time` function internally keeps a 'current' value, and over time, its output value gradually approaches the target value.
+So, we start out with `highlight` equal to 0.0.
+Then the mouse hovers over the box.
+Our "target" (the value we pass to `approach_over_time` is now 1.0).
+But the return value won't be 1.0 yet, first it might return 0.1, then 0.2, etc. The end result is that the color slowly fades in to what it should be - if the mouse is hovering then it fades to pink, if the mouse is gone then it fades to red.
+If the user waves their mouse over the button repeatedly, it handles that too.

 If you're interested, here's what `approach_over_time` looks like: